-University Seminar (UNI 1111) and Introduction to Critical Thinking (UNI 1121) are general education courses overseen by the Success Center.
-All first-year students are required to enroll in UNI 1111 (University Seminar) during the first semester and UNI 1121 (Introduction to Critical Thinking) during the second semester.
+University Seminar (UNI/HON 1111) and Introduction to Critical Thinking (UNI/HON 1121) are general education courses overseen by the Success Center.
+All first-year students are required to enroll in UNI/HON 1111 (University Seminar) during the first semester and UNI/HON 1121 (Introduction to Critical Thinking) during the second semester.
 It is recommended that transfer students take both University Studies courses within their first two semesters at SBU.
 These courses are designed to promote the following: an understanding of a personal value system, the skills and knowledge necessary to succeed in college, and the ability to use higher order thinking skills.

-- UNI llll University Seminar (1 hour) - UNI 1121 Introduction to Critical Thinking (1 hour)
+- UNI 1111 University Seminar or HON 1111 Honors University Seminar (1 hour) - UNI 1121 Introduction to Critical Thinking or HON 1121 Honors Introduction to Critical Thinking (1 hour)